 Common Name: Desert Goosefoot

-Chenopodium pratericola is a Annual up to 1.00 metres tall.
+Chenopodium pratericola is an annual plant that can grow up to 1.00 metres tall.

 It has edible and miscellaneous uses.